-Artificial Intelligence working with Human Resources sounds like a contradiction, but 80% of executives believe AI can improve productivity and performance.
+Automated Intelligence working with Human Resources sounds like a contradiction, but 80% of executives believe AI can improve productivity and performance.

 This should also be applied to your recruitment strategy.
 Though AI is expected to replace 16% of jobs within the next 10 years, this doesn’t mean you’ll lose work.
 It’s a chance for you to improve the recruitment process so your team can focus more on people and less on tasks.

 Here are some ways you can use AI:

 Assisting jobseekers – Chatbots can assist potential recruits who have questions that you might not have time to answer immediately.
 They can also engage applicants who have looked at positions or applied, but haven’t received responses from your company.
 They can also automate the process of letting people know about the progress of their application.

 Assisting you – The onboarding process can take up a lot of your time, especially if you have a lot of new hires and a small HR team.
 AI can provide necessary information and training to new employees until you can step in to answer more specific questions and concerns.
 You can also use AI to keep track of employee development so you can identify areas of improvement or opportunities for growth.
 Lastly, AI can act as your own personal assistant to handle scheduling, assessment, filing, etc.

 By using AI to handle time-consuming processes that can be automated, you can free yourself up to focus on more important aspects of recruitment.
 But remember, you should consult with your IT department to ensure an effective AI experience.

 According to companies around the world, hiring more diverse candidates ranks as their top priority.
 What constitutes as a diverse workplace?
 You’d have to consider: